enemy537/unlimited-reader/README.md

 # unlimited-reader
-A Chrome extension for newspaper login blocker
+A newspaper login blocker for Chrome browser

 ### How to use: